bigpandaio/ansible-workshop/workshop/0_AdHoc-Commands.md

 ```
 ansible ansible-workshop-vagrant -m ping
-ansible ansible-workshop-vagrant -a "/bin/echo Hello there\!"
+ansible ansible-workshop-vagrant -a '/bin/echo Hello there!'
 ```

 #### Good for: